What is the Purdue Master Gardener Program?

 When and Where will the classes be held?

 The class will be held at Ivy Tech Community College, 3501 N. First Avenue, Evansville, IN.
-You have your choice of either Thursday evenings (6 to 9 pm) or Friday mornings (9 am to noon).
-Classes will begin the first week of September.
+We usually offer you a choice of an evening class (6 pm to 9 pm) and a morning class (9 am to noon).
+Classes normally begin in early September.
+Contact the Extension office to get the next schedule, or go back to the Vanderburgh County Master Gardener home page (http://www3.ag.purdue.edu/counties/vanderburgh/Documents/Horticulture/MasterGardener/) and download the schedule.

 How do I become a Purdue Master Gardener?